 Growing succulents doesn’t necessarily mean growing houseplants.
 Outdoor succulents, with their water-storing fleshy leaves, are prized equally for their beauty and function, especially in drought-prone areas.
 If you’re new to the world of xeriscaping, rock gardens, or drought-resistant landscaping, you’re in the right place.
-We’ve got several beginner-friendly, low-maintenance outdoor succulents for you to try.
+Learn more about the best low-maintenance outdoor succulents you can plant in your own yard.

-If you’ve ever heard of a plant called tree houseleek, you’ve heard of the genus Aeonium.
+If you’ve ever heard of a plant called tree houseleek, you’ve heard of the Aeonium genus.
 Not to be confused with Sempervivum, commonly called a houseleek, species in this genus offer nearly every option your succulent-loving heart could want.

 Characteristics of the Aeonium genus